 What is Costume Design?

-When you’re booked as a Background Actor by Central Casting, the wardrobe you bring to set helps the costume designer realize their vision for a project.
-To help you put together the best background looks, here’s what you should know about how costume design contributes to the success of films and television.
+When you’re booked as a Background Actor with Central Casting, you are often responsible for creating all or part of your wardrobe.
+Costume design plays a big role in production and can not only become an iconic part of that movie or TV show, but can influence our current styles and trends.
+To help you put together the best background looks, here's what you should know about how costume design contributes to the success of films and television.

 What is costume design?